TheBITLINK/3DSKontrollrLegacy/README.md

 If you want to download binaries for the latest stable version, go to https://d.thebit.link/3dsk

 This project is licensed under MIT, so you can do anything you want with the code.

+I'm currently working on a continuation for this project.
+There's no exact date, but it will support mobile phones and emulating Xbox controllers!